VysotskiVadim/VysotskiVadim.blog/_posts/2021-01-01-android-pick-file.markdown

 `GET_CONTENT`*(left image)* vs `ACTION_OPEN_DOCUMENT`*(right image)*: the last option has less available data sources.

 `GET_CONTENT` contains redundant entries like Google Photo, but it also has additional third parties that haven't migrated to document provider yet.

+I let user get data from any source, but I check file type and show an error if picked file type isn't supported.

 ### The code {#code}